hackclub/hackclub/workshops/quotes_generator/README.md

 Let's start working with it.

-First, we'll create a new variable to store this url, next we'll create an empty state to store the data.
+Inside the `App.js`, first we'll create a new variable to store this url, next we'll create an empty state to store the data.

 ```jsx
 import React, { useState } from "react"; //<-- Import useState